noodldocs/noodldocs.github.io/2.4/javascript-api/noodl-object.md

 # Noodl.Object

-Allows access to [Object](nodes/data/object/object/) features from Javascript.
+Allows access to [Object](nodes/data/object/object/) features from JavaScript.

 **`Noodl.Object.get(id)`**
 Returns the object with the specified id.
 This function will return a new empty object if the id is